makamoa/alfred/README.md

 The version of ALFRED provided here is a base version of a demo specifically designed to run on a desktop.
 As this software can be used to produce commercial devices, in order to protect the financial interests of the authors the final optimization routine has been removed.
-Any interested parties who which to use this software with full optimizations for commertial applications can contact the authors to work out a licensing agreement.
+Any interested parties who which to use this software with full optimizations for commercial applications can contact the authors to work out a licensing agreement.

 # Getting started